auth0/auth0-spa-js/EXAMPLES.md

 ## Calling an API

-Retrieve an access token to pass along in the `Authorization` header using thw `getTokenSilently` API.
+Retrieve an access token to pass along in the `Authorization` header using the `getTokenSilently` API.

 ```html
 <button id="call-api">Call an API</button>